4. The basics of effort certification at UMass

 The remaining modules make several references to the term effort coordinator– an individual that reviews each certification and assists faculty and staff with the process of certifying effort.
 UMD has one primary effort coordinators in ORA.
-The primary effort coordinators will review and process the final certification statements.
+The primary effort coordinator will review and process the final certification statements.

 Whose effort must be certified?